 Still, there’s an art to creating this style seamlessly.
 Part of having a boho interior design home comes from understanding the roots of the style.
 A French word bohémien refers to a group of people (gypsies) who traveled from a region in the Czech Republic, Bohemia.
 Later, this term broadened to include the artist, writer, actor, or musician, often poor, who led a nomadic lifestyle making stops at major European cities.
 After gaining renewed popularity in the 60s and 70s, today bohemian is commonly used as an adjective to describe qualities people of generations past inspired: carefree, unconventional, natural, traveled.
 Translated into a bohemian interior, the style embraces elements like layered textures, vintage pieces, and natural finishes.

-Bohemian design is, in essence, a rule bender, but it does have some themes that are helpful to use as guides.
+Bohemian decor and design is, in essence, a rule bender, but it does have some themes that are helpful to use as guides.
 Whether seeking to have your space take in a pure representation of bohemian design or are wanting to integrate aspects of the style with other interior design styles, use this as your guide to creating the ultimate seamless bohemian interior.

 1. Go heavy on mixing + layering in bohemian interiors